Tools for Quieting Your Inner Critic

 How friendly are you with the voice in your head?
 Is it your greatest ally or your sharpest critic?

-Of course we all feel good about ourselves when we’re on your game and happy.
+Of course, we all feel good about ourselves when we’re on our game and happy.

 But can you still love yourself while your foot is firmly planted in your mouth?

-We all have an inner critic, that voice in your head that judges your interactions and events as you move through your day.
+We all have an inner critic, that voice in our head that judges our interactions and events as we move through our day.

 Chatter, or rumination often happens when our stress levels are up or the stakes are high, just when we need our inner ally most.